enthought/enstaller/doc/source/reference/transition_to_4.7.0_api.rst

 We advise *not* to change authentication directly in .enstaller4rc, as changing configuration file is user-hostile.
-Instead, applications using enstaller library should store the authentication themselves, and set it up inside the Configuration object through the Configuration.set_auth method.
+Instead, applications using enstaller library should store the authentication themselves, and set it up inside the Configuration object through the :py:meth:`~enstaller.config.Configuration.set_auth` method.

 The private methods Configuration._change_auth and Configuration._checked_change_auth are there for convenience, but their usage